 How is it possible for your life outlook and perspective to change so much in just one week abroad?
-I just spent 7 days between Istanbul and the Cappadocia region in Turkey and was 48 hours into a week long trip travelling around Jordan.
+I spent seven days between Istanbul and the Cappadocia region in Turkey and was 48 hours into a week-long trip travelling around Jordan.

 Who would have thought a casual work friendship would eventually lead to an overseas wedding invite and this profound trip of a lifetime?

 I had never really travelled before, *gulp*.
-Sure, I have done some pretty cool family vacays and one trip to England to visit my sister… but nothing like this!
-All I knew was that I wanted to go to Jordan, and I was pretty sure I wanted to tack on another week somewhere else - and I wanted a travel buddy!
+Sure, I have done some pretty cool family vacations and one trip to England to visit my sister—but nothing like this!
+I knew I wanted to go to Jordan, and I was pretty sure I wanted to tack on another week somewhere else, and I knew I wanted a travel buddy!

-The first amazing thing that happened on the lead up to this trip was that while I was out one night with girlfriends and too much Barefoot wine, I was able to convince Melissa, who at the time was just a friend-of-a-friend, to join me on the adventure!
-Obviously we were looking forward to the trip, but it turned out half the fun was planning it and letting our imagination take the steering wheel!
+So out one night with girlfriends and too much Barefoot wine, I convinced Melissa, who at the time was just a friend-of-a-friend, to join me on the adventure!
+Obviously, we were looking forward to the trip, but it turned out half the fun was planning it and letting our imagination take the steering wheel!

 I had always considered myself to be strong and independent.
-But there’s no way to feel more strong and independent then when you’re wandering through Kadıköy market on the Asian side of Istanbul, solo, with a rolled up Lonely Planet, looking for a restaurant that you had read about.
+But there’s no way to feel more strong and independent than when you’re wandering through Kadıköy market on the Asian side of Istanbul, solo, with a rolled-up Lonely Planet, looking for a particular restaurant.

 When I recovered from the shock that I had not been kidnapped, I offered to buy her lunch out of gratitude.
-She shooshed me off but said she would join me because it was lunchtime.
-Toward the end of lunch she excused herself to the restroom and again I thought to myself, “well, I think that’s the last I’ll ever see of her, she has skipped out before the bill arrives, but no worries.”
+She shushed me off but said she would join me because it was lunchtime.
+Toward the end of the meal, she excused herself to the restroom, and again I thought to myself, “well, I think that’s the last I’ll ever see of her, she has skipped out before the bill arrives, but no worries.”
 (I was going to pay anyway.)
 WRONG AGAIN, she had taken care of the bill and was ready to walk me back down to my ferry dock.

-Anyway, I made it, I survived!
-Not completely on my own, but I created the adventure!
-I’m more strong and independent than I was when I left, with a new friend, an incredible woman, 8,000 kilometers away.
+Anyway, I made it—I survived!
+Not entirely on my own, but I created the adventure!
+I’m stronger and more independent than I was when I left, with a new friend—an incredible woman, 8,000 kilometres away.